-Our procedure on the recoverability of insurance balance receivables included:
+Our audit procedures on the recoverability of insurance balance receivables included:

-- Testing key controls over the processes designed to record and monitor insurance receivables; - Testing the ageing of insurance receivables to assess if these have been accurately determined.
-Testing samples of long outstanding insurance receivables where no impairment allowance is made with the management's evidences to support the recoverability of these balances; - Obtaining balance confirmations from a sample of counterparties such as policyholders, agents and brokers; - Verifying payments received from such counterparties post year end; - Considering the adequacy of provisions for bad debts for significant customers, taking into account specific credit risk assessments for each customer based on period overdue, existence of any disputes over the balance outstanding, history of settlement of receivables liabilities with the same counterparties; and - Discussing with management and reviewing correspondence, where relevant, to identify any disputes and assessing whether these were appropriately considered in determining the impairment allowance.
+- testing key controls over the process designed to record and monitor insurance receivables; - testing the ageing of insurance balances receivable to assess if this has been accurately determined.
+Testing samples of long outstanding insurance receivables where no impairment allowance is made with management's evidence to support the recoverability of these balances; - performing a recalculation of provision for impairment of insurance balances receivable following management's provisioning policy. - verifying payments received from such counterparties post year end; - considering the adequacy of provisions for impairment of insurance balances receivable for significant customers, taking into account specific credit risk assessments for each customer based on period overdue, existence of any disputes over the balance outstanding, history of settlement of receivables liabilities with the same counterparties; and - discussing with management and reviewing correspondence, where relevant, to identify any disputes and assessing whether these were appropriately considered in determining the impairment allowance.